xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$env∕static∕private/short_digest.md

-Server-only module for accessing private environment variables at build time.
-Statically replaced during build, never exposed to client.
-Use for sensitive secrets like API keys and credentials.
+Static private environment variables injected at build time from `.env` files.
+Cannot be used in client code.
+Import with `import { API_KEY } from '$env/static/private'`.
+Declare all referenced variables in `.env` and override via command line: `MY_FEATURE_FLAG="enabled" npm run dev`.